 Prognosis for vision after an eye injury depends on the type and severity of the injury and whether adequate treatment can be provided.

 - Eyelid lacerations: Prognosis is good.
-Generally heal without complication, unless the repair fails to realign the lid margin properly, this can result in failure of the eyelid to adequate distribute tear film and recurrent cornel ulceration.
+Generally heal without complication, unless the repair fails to realign the lid margin properly, this can result in failure of the eyelid to adequately distribute tear film and recurrent cornel ulceration..

 - Bacterial and fungal ulcers: Have a favorable prognosis for retaining the eye and vision if they are recognized early and appropriate aggressive treatment is initiated.